Todd-Werelius/grunt-ensure/README.md

 ## Telling Ensure what to do using the gruntfile.js

 ### Options
-In grunt options are declared at the task scope and or the target scope.
-If an options object is present at both the task and target scope they are merged, with the target scope object overwriting and or adding properties to items already in the task scope
+In grunt the `options` object is declared at the task scope and or the target scope.
+If an `options` object is present at both the task and target scope they are merged, with the target scoped object overwriting and or adding properties to items already in the task scope object

 ```javascript
 ensure : {